I am in love with Italy and recently I was lucky enough to spend a lovely weekend in the region of Liguria.

 To finish off our eventful day in Sanremo, upon the recommendation of our lovely hosts in our locanda, we dined at a local trattoria called A Cuvea (Corso G. Garibaldi, 110, 18038 Sanremo IM, Italy).
 It is a cozy, family-run place frequented mostly by locals, serving simple fare typical of Liguria.
 We had an amazing dinner of ravioli with sage filling (typical of this region); and tagliatelle all’Amatriciana (I am getting hungry while writing this), followed by two meat dishes.
 The atmosphere was casual and felt like home.
 There were entire families dining complete with grandparents and children.
 The servings were generous and the prices were very affordable.
 I would definitely come back here.

-As can be seen, Sanremo is very pretty and especially so now, before Christmas, when the town is decorated with beautiful light garlands.
 Whether you like to explore old towns, indulge in amazing cuisine, lazy on the beach in the summer, gamble or shop, observe marine life, or even volunteer in an ecovillage – there is something for everyone in both Ventimiglia and Sanremo.